 Susy Siddens

-Originally from England and now based in Marin, California, Susy is an emerging artist showcasing new works under the name Fat Pencils.
+Originally from England and now based in Sonoma County, California, Susy is an emerging artist working under the name Fat Pencils.
+Her creative journey began over a decade ago and has evolved into a focused exploration of playful, pattern-based artwork.

 Why Fat Pencils?